A relationship between the Kauffman bracket skein algebras and Roger-Yang skein algebras of some small surfaces: Representation theory of

 Following the skein theory literature, we will call $(t_1, t_2, t_3, d_0, d_1)$ the \emph{classical shadow data} of $\rho$.
 The numbers $d_0$ and $d_1$ are also sometimes referred to as the \emph{boundary invariants} of $\rho$.

 For the remainder of this section we explore to what extent we can recover $\rho$ from its classical shadow data.
-We adapt the method of \cite{TakenovReps} to show that when the classical shadow data satisfy some polynomial conditions, there is a unique finite-dimensional irreducible representation of $\SRY(\san)$ with that classical shadow data.
+We adapt the method of \cite{TakenovReps} for the closed torus and \cite{HavlicekPosta} for $U_q(so_3)$ to show that when the classical shadow data satisfy some polynomial conditions, there is a unique finite-dimensional irreducible representation of $\SRY(\san)$ with that classical shadow data.